5 Unforgettable Days on the French Riviera

 Èze-sur-Mer was by far our favorite beach on the Riviera.
 Not only was it much quieter than other beaches, but the curve of the coastline with the mountains rising above it was just surreal.

-The water was the perfect temperature, cool with gentle waves, and we found that we definitely didn’t mind the lack of sand.
+The water was the perfect temperature, cool and inviting with gentle waves, and we found that we definitely didn’t mind the lack of sand.
 If anything, it was nice not to track it back into the hotel.

 Keep in mind that the pebble beaches can be a bit tough on your feet, though, we wished we had some water shoes.